lebao3105/bleachbit/README.md

 Q: ETA?

 A: It's in /dev/null (no ETA) for now.
 Especially that I'm going to have a lot of things else to do this summer.
+New: now I give up, no time for this anymore:(

 Q: Is resolving packaging files (e.g bleachbit.spec) so hard?

 A: Yes.
 Look at bleachbit.spec and NSIS files for windows.
 It's a huge mess.

+Q: Why making this?

+A: To make it work on macOS, natively using macOS UI toolkit (wxPython - Python wrapper of wxWidgets, which will do this), using macOS paths.
+GTK is not made for both Windows and macOS anyways.

 ## Links